When was the last time you audited your company’s internal communication?

 If you need external help to audit your internal communication, you’re in the right place.
 I’ve had the pleasure of auditing IC activities and communication methodologies inside various organisations over the past few years.

 From spending a day reviewing channels and offering an honest opinion, to conducting weeks of investigations and focus groups, the options are yours.
-Find out how All Things IC works.

 What do All Things IC’s clients think?